-The competence agencies can be viewed as constituting the "B-Brain".
-These agencies can "see" inside the "A-Brain" by inspecting the beliefs of nodes and acting upon these beliefs and possibly changing the state of the environment, influencing the collective Bayesian inference of the Bayesian agencies - the "A-Brain".
+The competence agencies can be viewed as constituting the 'B-Brain'.
+These agencies can 'see' inside the 'A-Brain' by inspecting the beliefs of nodes and acting upon these beliefs and possibly changing the state of the environment, influencing the collective Bayesian inference of the Bayesian agencies - the 'A-Brain'.

 The competence agencies use topic maps to represent all knowledge regarding the CRCs.
 Topic maps provide a powerful formalism to represent meta-data.
-It is the new ISO standard (ISO/IEC 13250:2002).
+It is the new ISO standard (ISO/IEC 13250:2002 in Pepper, 2003).
 According to this standard, a topic map is: